videoprocessing/videoprocessing.github.io/Papers/_posts/2021-03-18-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 ## Key Features
 * **2 neural-network-based models** for estimating **3 types** of stereoscopic artifacts in VR180 videos
 * **Simultaneously** detecting color and sharpness mismatch between stereoscopic video views
 * Special distortion algorithm for building dataset from **9,488** source stereopairs of size **960 × 540** to train method for color- and sharpness-mismatch estimation.
-The frames were from **16** stereoscopic movies.
+The frames were from **16** stereoscopic movies
-*
+* **22800** stereopairs were extracted from **39** 3D movies and processed by the distortion algorithm to enter the train dataset for geometry-mismatch estimation method
 * Objective quality assessment of **100 VR180 videos** from YouTube using proposed methods
 * Powered by [Subjectify.us](https://www.subjectify.us/).

-## Method For Color- And Sharpness-mismatch Estimation
+## Method For Color- And Sharpness-Mismatch Estimation

 ### Train Dataset
 The picture below shows an example with distortions added by the proposed distortion model.